Entering the Mexican Market: The Best Market Entry Strategy for Mexico

-Episode 2: 4 Modes of Entry for Manufacturing in Mexico
+Episode 2: 4 Strategies of Entry for Manufacturing in Mexico

-In this episode, Ricardo Rascon welcomes back David McQueen to build on their previous conversation.
-After focusing in the last episode on why expanding into Mexico might make sense for your company, Ricardo and David shift their attention today to how a company can get started with this expansion process.
-They discuss modes of entry to consider, factors to weigh in choosing one, and David's own experience and advice to manufacturing leaders!
+In this episode, Ricardo Rascon welcomes back David McQueen to build on their previous conversation about market entry.
+After focusing in the last episode on why expanding into Mexico might make sense for your business, Ricardo and David shift their attention today to how a company can get started with this international expansion process.
+They discuss modes of market entry to consider, factors to weigh in choosing one, and David's own experience and advice to manufacturing leaders who are considering Mexican markets!

 There are several modes of entry for manufacturing companies to consider as they move toward expanding into Mexico: subcontracting, joint ventures & acquisitions, incorporation, and the shelter.
-In order to determine which mode to pursue, companies should bear in mind the five factors of risk (including technological and/or financial risk), cost (investment and operational), speed to market, production control, and feasibility and viability.
-David considers each mode of entry in turn and explores how it relates to the decisional factors companies should be weighing.
-Subcontracting, he shares, represents a low-cost and low-risk option, but raises the challenge of identifying and qualifying subcontracting partners.
-Joint ventures and acquisitions are a good path for companies with existing trustworthy partner relationships, but this mode of entry requires a good deal of due diligence.
-The incorporation process is similar in the US and Mexico, but companies can err by incorporating too hastily or by missing the purpose and subtleties of the incorporation model.
+In order to determine which is the best strategy to pursue, companies should bear in mind the five factors of risk (including technological and/or financial risk), cost (investment and operational), speed to market, production control, and feasibility and viability.
+David considers each mode of entry in turn and explores how it relates to the decisional factors organizations should be weighing.
+Subcontracting, he shares, represents a low-cost and low-risk option, but raises the challenge of identifying and qualifying subcontracting partners for your global business.
+Joint ventures and acquisitions are a good path for companies with existing trustworthy partner relationships, but this mode of entry requires a good deal of due diligence from the business.
+The incorporation process is similar in the US and Mexico, but international companies can err by incorporating too hastily or by missing the purpose and subtleties of the Mexican incorporation model.

 Thank you for joining us on Manufacturing in Mexico!
-Don’t miss our upcoming episode, which will focus on how to choose the right location for expanding into Mexico!
+Don’t miss our upcoming episode, which will focus on how to choose the right location for expanding your business into Mexico!

 Visit our blog to learn more.